 FOLFIRI.
 Also known as irinotecan de Gramont or irinotecan modified de Gramont.
 It includes folinic acid (also called leucovorin, calcium folinate or FA), fluorouracil (5FU) and irinotecan.

 FCarboSt.
 A combo of Fluorouracil, Streptozocin and Carboplatin.
 Use may be limited to Royal Free Hospital London.
 I would love to hear from others.

 Future of Chemo?

 A lot is written about how much longer chemo will be around.
 It gets a bad press – I suspect due to the side effects.
 There are suggestions that it will eventually be replaced by Immunotherapy and other treatments downstream.
 However, immunotherapy is still in its infancy and there remains a lack of long-term data on success rates and side effects.
 I suspect chemo will be around for a while longer, particularly for cancers where it has a track record of curing according to ASCO.
-Very recently (June 2018), cancer experts said that chemo will be around for a long time yet – read more here.
+Recently (June 2018), cancer experts said that chemo will be around for a long time yet – read more here.